-The procurement service provides advice and support to customers across the SPA and Police Scotland to enable them to meet the appropriate purchasing and wider commercial requirements in carrying out our organisational functions.
-The service carries out strategic sourcing and tendering procedures and also monitors and challenges planned purchasing activity to ensure it is both effective and compliant.
-The service has a crucial role to play in enabling Police Scotland and Forensics to maintain a balanced, sustainable budget but is also a key enabler for both operational policing in Scotland and Transformation.
+The procurement service provides advice and support to customers across the SPA, Forensics and Police Scotland to enable them to meet the appropriate purchasing and wider commercial requirements in carrying out our organisational functions.
+The service conducts strategic sourcing and tendering procedures, while also monitoring and challenging planned purchasing activities to ensure effectiveness, efficiency and compliance.

+The service has a crucial role to play in maintaining a balanced, sustainable budget but is also a key enabler for both operational policing in Scotland and Transformation.

 The centralised Procurement Service is responsible for ensuring all regulated procurement is carried out in accordance with regulatory requirements and internal policy.
-This includes goods, services and works procurements across seven spend categories.
+This includes goods, services, and works procurements across seven spend categories.